Electronic Mechanism that Quenches Field-Driven Heating as Illustrated with the Static Holstein Model

 The possibility to induce exotic nonequilibrium states with time-dependent electromagnetic fields in solid-state systems or in optical lattices has boosted the interest in driven quantum matter \cite{ 2017NatMa..16.1077B}.
-A current focus has been on \textit{Floquet} systems where a time-periodic drive can realize novel topological phases \cite{ 2019ARCMP..10..387O, 2020NatRP...2..229R} or time crystals \cite{PhysRevLett.116.250401,2018RPPh...81a6401S,2019arXiv191010745K}.
-Because time-dependent Hamiltonians break energy conservation, the presence of many-body interactions, like a coupling to a bath or to phonons, inevitably leads to incoherent scattering and thereby to unintentional heating effects \cite{PhysRevX.4.041048, PhysRevE.90.012110}.
-Under which circumstances the looming heat death can be delayed \cite{2015PhRvL.115y6803A, PhysRevX.7.011026, PhysRevB.93.155132, 2017CMaPh.354..809A, PhysRevX.10.021046} or even avoided \cite{PhysRevLett.115.030402, 2015PhRvL.114n0401P, 2016AnPhy.372....1A} in a driven many-particle system, is an ongoing research topic that is of immediate importance for the experimental realization of novel out-of-equilibrium phases \cite{PhysRevX.10.021044, Peng:2021aa}.
-For instance, the breakdown of ergodicity in the many-body-localized phase \cite{2006AnPhy.321.1126B} has been considered as a microscopic process to avoid the heat death \cite{PhysRevLett.115.030402, 2015PhRvL.114n0401P, 2016AnPhy.372....1A}.
+A current focus has been on Floquet systems where a time-periodic drive can realize novel topological phases \cite{ 2019ARCMP..10..387O, 2020NatRP...2..229R} or time crystals \cite{PhysRevLett.116.250401,2018RPPh...81a6401S,2019arXiv191010745K}.
+Because time-dependent Hamiltonians break energy conservation, the presence of many-body interactions, like a coupling to a bath or to phonons, inevitably leads to incoherent scattering and modifies the relaxation mechanisms of the electrons \cite{PhysRevX.4.041048, PhysRevE.90.012110}.
+Under which circumstances the looming heat death can be delayed \cite{2015PhRvL.115y6803A, PhysRevX.7.011026, PhysRevB.93.155132, 2017CMaPh.354..809A, PhysRevX.10.021046} or even avoided \cite{PhysRevLett.115.030402, 2015PhRvL.114n0401P, 2016AnPhy.372....1A} in a driven many-particle system is an ongoing research topic that is of immediate importance for the experimental realization of novel out-of-equilibrium phases \cite{PhysRevX.10.021044, Peng:2021aa}.
+For instance, the breakdown of ergodicity in the many-body-localized phase \cite{2006AnPhy.321.1126B} has been considered as a microscopic process to avoid the heat death \cite{PhysRevLett.115.030402, 2015PhRvL.114n0401P, 2016AnPhy.372....1A}, but also in disorder-free realizations with a macroscopic number of conserved quantities \cite{PhysRevLett.118.266601}.
+We study the nonequilibrium electron-phonon-coupled system, which remains too difficult to be solved exactly (for long times and large system sizes).
+Hence, one must make approximations that produce solutions in different limits.
+Here, we examine the case where the electrons interact with static phonons.
+This brings in limitations where heat is not directly transferred between the electrons and phonons.
+Nevertheless, any rapid processes occurring on electronic timescales should remain robust because once heating in the electronic system is quenched, adding energy exchange between electrons and phonons cannot significantly change the results.